patchamama/prototype-fast-dev-nodeJS-API/README.md

 ![Render deploy runnint](docs/render-deploy-running.png)

 According to the [documentation](https://render.com/docs/deploys) every commit to GitHub should redeploy the app.
-For some reason this is not always working.
-Fortunately it is also possible to manually redeploy the app.
+For some reason, this is not always working.
+Fortunately, it is also possible to manually redeploy the app.

 _The section of [deploying app to internet](https://fullstackopen.com/en/part3/deploying_app_to_internet) of [fullstackopen.com](fullstackopen.com) was used as base to generate this section._